gitlabhq/gitlabhq/doc/pages/README.md

 ## Frequently Asked Questions

-**Q: Can I download my generated pages?**
+### Can I download my generated pages?

 Sure.
 All you need to do is download the artifacts archive from the build page.

-**Q: Can I use GitLab Pages if my project is private?**
+### Can I use GitLab Pages if my project is private?

 Yes.
-GitLab Pages doesn't care whether you set your project's visibility level to private, internal or public.
+GitLab Pages don't care whether you set your project's visibility level to private, internal or public.

+### Q: Do I have to create a project named `username.example.io` in order to host a project website?

+No. You can create a new project named `foo` and have it served under `http(s)://username.example.io/foo` without having previously created a user page.

 ---